now is modern browser

 A useful test model for measuring shrinkage is the Shrinkage Calculation Object from Thingiverse.
 Users praise it as a great calibration tool.
 You can also use the horizontal expansion setting to adjust print size in X/Y to account for shrinkage during cooling.

-If creating your own models, you can build in shrinkage tolerances through experience.
+If creating your own models, you can build shrinkage tolerances through experience.
 With practice, you'll learn to apply the right tolerances for your designs.

 Mastering Shrinkage Compensation for Perfect 3D Prints

-Accounting for the shrinkage rates of materials is key to achieving high accuracy with your 3D printed parts.
+Accounting for the shrinkage rates of materials is key to achieving high accuracy with your 3D-printed parts.
 Use the tips outlined for minimizing shrinkage issues when working with PLA, ABS, Nylon, PETG, and other common 3D printing filaments.

 With the right shrinkage compensation strategies, you can get perfectly sized prints that match your CAD models exactly, avoid warping and cracking, and dial in your print quality.
 Be sure to factor in material shrinkage before starting your next 3D printing project!